 The Survey Guide - How to Design a Professional Questionnaire

 Want to get started right away?
-Speak to our experts.
+Talk to us.

 Pros and Cons of Closed Questions

 There are many types of closed questions, we will cover them in detail in the next section.

 Dichotomous questions are those that offer only two response options for participants to choose from, such as "Yes" or "No" or "True" or "False".